Diocese-trees/Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn-/README.md

 Visualizations
 Various types of visualizations are created using Matplotlib and Seaborn, such as:

-**Bar Plots**: Show the count of winning and losing positions.
+Bar Plots: Show the count of winning and losing positions.
-**Pie Charts**: Illustrate the distribution of outcomes as a percentage.
+Pie Charts: Illustrate the distribution of outcomes as a percentage.
 Dot Plots: Depict the position of the White King and the outcome (won or lost) with added jitter for clarity.
 Box Plots with Swarm Plots: Provide insights into the distribution of the White King's position based on the outcome.
 Model Training